 The Inbox connects all your channels to make life easier for your customer care team, save costs, and improve your service quality at the same time.

-The personal inbox can be a mix of different channels.
-So, individual agents can manage their own omnichannel inbox.
-This gives a direct ownership of the conversations and allows faster response within the SLA (response time).
+The Personal Inbox can be a mix of different channels.
+So, individual agents can manage their omnichannel inbox.
+This gives direct ownership of the conversations and allows faster response within the SLA (response time).

 One inbox to manage multiple conversations allows multi-channel support on a single interface with great ease.
-Having all channels in one clear overview allows agents to engage every conversation regardless of the channel.
+Having all channels in one clear overview will enable agents to engage in every conversation regardless of the channel.